ELF-Lab/OjibweMorph/Spreadsheets/README.md

 	- o- before consonants
 	- od- before vowels

-**o-to-oo-lengthening**
-If a stem starting with "o" is immediately preceded by a prefix, lengthen "o" to "oo" (and epthensize the "d" on the prefix like normal).
+- *o-to-oo-lengthening:* If a stem starting with "o" is immediately preceded by a prefix, lengthen "o" to "oo" (and epthensize the "d" on the prefix like normal).

-### SUFFIX RULES
+### SUMMARY OF SUFFIX RULES

-**Nasal assimilation**
+Note: These rules are often crucially ordered!
+We have indicated when that is the case.

+- _d-deletion:_ Delete stem-final "d" when the suffix complex starts with a consonant.

-With stems ending in "m"(VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation) or a "g" (3SgProx in the conjunct)
+- _Nasal assimilation:_ With stems ending in "m" (e.g. VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation) or a "g" (3SgProx in the conjunct)

-**d-deletion**
+- *aw-to-aa:* For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g".

-Delete stem-final "d" when the suffix complex starts with a consonant.
+- *aw-to-oo:* For stems that end in "aw", the "aw" goes to "oo" when the suffix complex starts with "n" or "s".

-**i1-Palatalization**
+- *w-to-o:* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
+AKA, wi -> o / C __
+	- This rule MUST PRECEED the "ShortV-deletion" rule

-Stems ending in "n" palatalize to "zh" and "s" to "sh" when the suffix complex starts with the first person theme sign "i1".
+- *i1-Palatalization:* Stems ending in "n" palatalize to "zh" and "s" to "sh" when the suffix complex starts with the first person theme sign "i1".

-**ShortV-deletion**
+  	- This rule MUST PRECEED the "ShortV-deletion" rule

-Delete word-final short vowels
+- _ShortV-deletion:_ Delete word-final short vowels
 	- This rule MUST PRECEED the "w-deletion" rule
-	- This role MUST FOLLOW i1-Palatalization.
+	- This role MUST FOLLOW i1-Palatalization and w-to-o

-**aw-to-aa**

-For TA stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g".

-**aw-to-oo**
-For TA stems that end in "aw", the "aw" goes to "oo" when the suffix complex starts with "n" or "s".

-**w-to-o (UPDATED JUNE 29, 2023)**

-For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
-AKA, wi -> o / C __
+- _W-deletion:_ Delete word-final "w" (occurs with neutral, positive 3sg)
+	- This rule MUST FOLLOW the "ShortV-deletion" rule

 ### OLD RULES (defunct)